zarik5/bridgevr-dev/wiki/wiki how it works.md

 The most important libraries used by BridgeVR are:

-* OpenVR driver for the VR server (through a custom wrapper).
+* OpenVR driver for the VR server (through a custom wrapper and FFI bindings).
 BridgeVR implements both DirectModeDriver interface (the one used by ALVR) and VirtualDisplay interface.
+* Oculus mobile sdk as Oculus Quest and Go VR client (through FFI bindings).
-* OpenXR for the VR client.
+* OpenXR as an alternative VR client (limited support).
 This allows BridgeVR to potentially support an increasing number of VR headsets.
-* Oculus mobile sdk (todo: ?)
-* gfx-hal for cross platform rendering engine.
+* gfx-hal for rendering abstraction layer.
-* NVENC and MediaCodec (through FFI bindings) + GStreamer for video encoding/decoding (AFAIK this is the only actively mantained audio/video Rust library that is both cross platform and can support hardware acceleration).
-This allows BridgeVR to support a wide range of pc and client hardware.
+* FFmpeg for video encoder and decoder.
+* CPAL and oboe for audio recording/playback.
 * Servo for settings and packets de/serialization.
-* CPAL for audio recording/playback.
 * android-glue for writing all Rust android app.
-* Node.js for the GUI.
+* Node.js and Electron for the GUI.

 ## Client-server communication

-The client and the server communicate via Wi-Fi mainly through UDP for minimal latency.
+The client and the server communicate via Wi-Fi mainly through UDP to reduce latency.
 The handshake happens following the procedure shown here:

 ```handshake